z10mx7/passign/aHR0cHM6Ly9naXRodWIuY29tL3NvamFnaC9oaW50cy1mb3IteW91ci10YXNrLTQy.md

  - your project must have something to monitor or manage the database
  - queue in optional

- `the goal of this project is "insert data" in the "fastest way possible" and`

  - dont miss any records , data includes exactly "13,221,919" records .